A Decentralised Digital Token Architecture for Public Transport: Conclusions

-Addressing the first sub-question, the results show that for an average throughput, namely 1 user per second, \textit{Access Service} can process this load in under 500 milliseconds, with the median response time being 438 milliseconds.
-In this setting DigID can compete with existing solutions.
-However, in the maximum throughput setting the same conclusion cannot be drawn.
-More generally, observing the minimum latency for \textit{Access Service} of 75 milliseconds, using the appropriate hardware infrastructure for a given throughput, the protocol can, in its current state, perform as TfL expects current solutions to perform.
-It can be said that given the appropriate hardware the proof-of-concept demonstrates that a system following the protocol can be used for fare-collection with performance comparable the current fare-collection system.
+\begin{enumerate} \item How does the DigID address the key privacy and security requirements of modern public transport payment systems compared to current centralized solutions?

+\item What are the technical, operational, and user experience trade-offs when implementing DigID in a large-scale public transport network?

+\item To what extent can DigID meet or exceed the performance requirements of Transport for London's existing payment infrastructure? \end{enumerate}

+First, if implemented correctly, this protocol would allow a user to travel while interacting with the transport system in a manner nearly identical to what can be experienced when using the Oyster card.
+Yet, unlike when using the Oyster network, none of the trips taken by a given user can be linked to each other.
+This offers greater privacy, because users cannot be profiled based on their travel habits or patterns.
+Additionally, because payment information is kept separate from travel habits, travel history can remain private even if the user uses non-private means of payment, such as a bank card, to acquire tokens.

+We note that although there are several technical parameters to consider, such as the number of network nodes, key lengths and other security parameters, and the format of data on the ledger, these have been de-risked in terms of their influence on the user experience because most of their impact is upon processes that can run in the background and do not affect the ``hot loop'' of real-time interaction.
+Nevertheless, they remain key design choices for a system implementer.

 It may also be concluded that a workable solution is possible using common hardware.
-At a service level, the performance of the protocol is unlikely to be hardware constrained and should be able to comfortably meet demand in the TfL use case.
-The identified bottleneck of signature generation only becomes challenging at the infrequent extremes, for which additional hardware can be employed to run the protocol in parallel on separate systems.
+At a service level, the performance of the protocol is unlikely to be hardware-constrained and should be able to comfortably meet demand in the TfL use case.
+The identified bottleneck of signature generation can be traded off without sacrificing anonymity for passengers.
 Finally, given the memory requirements of the protocol, it is possible to conclude that the protocol can be run on mobile devices.
-Currently, it is not possible to say whether the data usage would be reasonable because it depends on variable factors that need to be set by the implementer such as token value and a more detailed analysis of what could be considered `reasonable usage'.
+Currently, it is not possible to say whether the data usage would be reasonable because it depends on variable factors that need to be set by the implementer such as token value and a more detailed analysis of what could be considered ``reasonable usage.''
 Given the variable parameters, however, the usage could be calculated in advance and left to the discretion of the user.